joesan/power-simulator/README.md

 1. Clone the project from:
    git clone https://github.com/joesan/power-simulator.git

-2. Fire up IntelliJ and import the project:
+2. Fire up IntelliJ and import the project

 3. If you are opening IntelliJ for the first time, set up the Scala library in IntelliJ
 ```